mydumper/mydumper_docs/files.rst

 Data
 ----
-The data from every table is written into a separate file, also if the :option:`--rows <mydumper --rows>` option is used then each chunk of table will be in a separate file.
+The data from every table is written into a separate file.
+If the :option:`--rows <mydumper --rows>` option is used, each chunk of table will be in a separate file.
 The file names for this are in the format::

   database.table.sql